5–6 minute read

 Because good site selection is the best protection, consider the property’s microclimates before planting.
 The best quick way to choose a planting site is to visualize the flow of cold air and its possible buildup.
 If a site has good cold air drainage, then it is likely to minimize frost/freeze damage.

+• Locate less hardy plants in the highest part of the yard.
 Frost pockets/cold spots are formed because cold, dense air flows by gravity to the lowest areas of the local landscape, where it collects.
 This causes temperatures to differ in relatively small areas, called microclimates.

-Use a tall evergreen hedge of trees or shrubs.
+• Protect plants from cold wind: use a tall evergreen hedge of trees or shrubs.
 Note that in the wrong spot, a dense hedge, wooded area or solid barrier such as a fence can create a cold air dam that will increase the likelihood of frost.

+• Shade plants from direct winter sun.
 Early-morning sun is especially harmful.
 Plants that freeze and thaw slowly will be damaged the least.
 A shaded exposure will also delay spring growth, decreasing the risk of injury to new growth or flowers from late spring frosts.
 The south side of the house with no shade is the worst place for tender plants; the north side of the house is the best.

 Cultural practices to minimize frost damage